 From a number of hints, it seems obvious that Benson appears to have considered Americans the hope of humanity in some fashion.
-This was a view in which Pope Leo XIII seems to have concurred.
+This was a view in which both Pope Pius IX and Leo XIII seem to have concurred.
 We have only to read Rerum Novarum with its emphasis on widespread ownership in the means of production, a condition that still, even at that late date, marked American society, to see the importance that the pope placed on a property-based economic order.

 |Archbishop John Ireland|

-True, the loss of small ownership as well as the opportunity and means to acquire a capital stake had virtually disappeared.
+True, small ownership as well as the opportunity and means to acquire a capital stake had virtually disappeared, even in the United States by the 1890s.
 This was a concern of Archbishop John Ireland (1838-1913) and Judge Peter S. Grosscup (1852-1921), who were both friends of Theodore Roosevelt, Jr. (1858-1919) and who served on the same committee in Chicago in October of 1907 to investigate trusts and combinations.
-Ireland promoted small land ownership, while Grosscup advocated ordinary people becoming significant shareholders (with full rights of property) in reformed corporations.
+Ireland promoted small land ownership, while in a series of articles in major magazines in the early twentieth century Grosscup advocated ordinary people becoming significant shareholders (with full rights of property) in reformed corporations.